Advertising in the Age of The Social Networks and The ‘Shared Economy’

 The emerging character of the digital age can’t be made to fit any previous socialist blueprint, but it does have uncanny echoes of earlier glimpses of an alternative future.
 Critics of monopoly capitalism traditionally argued that the only way the system could survive was to keep finding new markets to conquer.
 In the early 20th century, that meant imperial wars of conquest.
 In the early 21st century, Mason suggests, it means “the mass commercialization of ordinary human life”, pushing the market mechanism into the private world of our unspoken hopes and desires.
 What is Facebook’s advertising model if not that?
 The pressure an info-tech economy puts on the price mechanism drives the relentless search for new things to sell.
 For Mason, capitalism can’t survive if its primary resources are available at little cost and with an almost limitless shelf life.
 Social theorist, Jeremy Rifkin has coined this transformation, the “zero-marginal cost society.”
 Abundant information is currently both too valuable and too cheap for an economic model based on private property to endure.
 This tension between knowledge (which is limitless) and ownership (which is limited) represents the basic contradiction of capitalism.
 Earlier thinkers caught sight of it from various different angles.
 Now the digital revolution has laid it bare.

 There seem to be only two possibilities here for capitalism.
 The first is to accept that the digital goods have to be given away free, and to finance the capitalist business by advertising.
-This is the model adopted by Google, but it has obvious limitations.
+Since the 90s, we’ve seen formats like pop-ups, banner and display ads, and native ads, pre-roll and mid-roll video ads.
+All the new ad technologies promise the same things, things like: “Based off personal data, we can target a consumer most likely to convert.”
+We’ve stuck to measurement terms such as impression and views, which don’t appropriately attribute sales efforts with brand or direct marketing campaigns.
+In turn, we’ve seen incredible algorithmic biases by the platforms that implement the new programmatic ad tech.
+This is the model adopted by Google with AdWords, Instagram with Sponsored Native Posts and now mid-roll video ads, and Snapchat with somewhat creative branded selfies.
+This way of mass commercializing ordinary life has obvious limitations.
 There is a limited pool of advertising expenditure, and so a limit to the number of companies that can finance themselves in this way.
-In fact, the transfer of advertising to the internet has hit commercial television channels.
-Moreover who pays for the advertising?
-It can only be traditional capitalist firms.
-Thus the new digital economy, on this model, becomes parasitic on old traditional firms.
 This constitutes an obvious limitation.
 The second approach is to get the lawyers to work, and try to enforce copyright and intellectual property.
 However, as we have seen, this is fraught with difficulties.
 If millions are already collaborating and consuming for free in small hidden and large conspicuous networks, how can draconian copyright laws be enforced?
 This post-capitalist sector might coexist with the market sector for decades, but it is certainly happening.

 Commercial Culture in the Spaces